 Caste is not unique to India, and no country, no matter how fundamental to its reality, should be confined to a single social group.
-Nonetheless, understanding India necessitates an understanding of caste, whose complexities are undeniably complex.
+Nonetheless, understanding India necessitates an understanding of caste.
 It is not only one of India’s most visible social aspects; it is also at the root of many of the country’s past and contemporary schisms.
+We have curated this list to unlearn and relearn history through the lens of caste.

 1) Untouchable by Mulk Raj Anand